Facebook Instagram Pinterest

 There, you’ve seen all there is to see in the northern part of the Skeleton Coast.
 You can now skip it with a clear conscience.

-You might be thrilled for a bone-chilling tale when you first read about the Skeleton Coast—it’s where the bones of unlucky sailors and their ill-fated ships lie scattered along the Atlantic coast.
+I was thrilled by the bone-chilling tale of the Skeleton Coast when I first read it—it’s where the bones of unlucky sailors and their ill-fated ships lie scattered along the Atlantic coast.
 But let me tell you, the northern section of this so-called "adventure destination" left me feeling like a dried-up fish carcass.

-Sure, there are shipwrecks aplenty for you to gawk at, but it can get pretty boring pretty quickly.
+Sure, there are shipwrecks aplenty to gawk at, but it got pretty boring pretty quickly.
 I mean, when you see one, you’ve seen them all, right?

 Don't get me wrong, the Skeleton Coast has a fascinating history.
-The Portuguese first explored it in the 1400s, and it was later known as "The Gates of Hell" due to the treacherous conditions for sailors.
+The Portuguese first explored it in the 1400s, and it was later known as "The Gates of Hell" due to the treacherous conditions for sailors on those rough seas.
 But unless you're prepared to endure hours of sand and wreckage, I'd give the northern section a miss.

 Just head south to Cape Cross seal colony and call it a day.
 There are plenty of other exciting places to explore in Namibia, so don't waste your time on the bland and barren northern Skeleton Coast.